Richard Chase (folklorist): Personal life

-Chase was born near Huntsville, Alabama and graduated Antioch College in 1929, he lived in California from 1964 to 1975 and was a regular at the Southern Renaissance Pleasure Faire created by Ron and Phyllis Patterson, in Ventura, CA, where he is remembered for holding court under a large oak tree.
+Chase was born near Huntsville, Alabama and graduated Antioch College in 1929.
+He lived in California from 1964 to 1975 and was a regular at the Southern Renaissance Pleasure Faire, created by Ron and Phyllis Patterson, in Ventura County, California, where he is remembered for holding court under a large oak tree.
 He introduced English Country Dancing to the faire, bringing a group of his students from Claremont College.
 Chase had one daughter, Ann Gay Chase Applegate.